syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ##  Symmetric Layout

-The symmetrical layout has been formed using nodes position by closer together or pushing them further apart.
+The symmetric layout has been formed using nodes position by closer together or pushing them further apart.
 This is repeated iteratively until the system comes to an equilibrium state.

-`layout.springLength` defined as how long edges should be, ideally.
+The layout's [springLength](/api/js/ejdiagram#members:layout-springlength "springLength") defined as how long edges should be, ideally.
 This will be the resting length for the springs.
-Edge attraction and vertex repulsion forces may be defined by ` layout.springFactor`, the more sibling nodes repel each other.
+Edge attraction and vertex repulsion forces to be defined by using layout's [springFactor](/api/js/ejdiagram#members:layout-springfactor "springFactor"), the more sibling nodes repel each other.
 The relative positions do not change anymore from one iteration to the next.
-We can specify the no of iteration using ` layout.maxIteration`.
+We can specify the no of iteration by using layout's [maxIteration](/api/js/ejdiagram#members:layout-maxiteration "maxIteration").

 The following code illustrates how to arrange the nodes in a radial tree structure.

 {% highlight javascript %}